Certora/Documentation/docs/cvl/foundry-integration.md

 While fuzzing is not as complete as formal verification (a fuzzer might “miss” some inputs that would expose a bug), writing fuzz tests via Foundry is often easier since it uses Solidity.
-Foundry has tooling for writing fuzz tests on smart contracts, see [Foundry Documentation](https://book.getfoundry.sh/forge/fuzz-testing).

 This part of the documentation explains how to utilize the Certora Prover to formally verify tests that are written as Foundry fuzz tests.